dotnetdeveloperaz/ExchangeRateConsole/README.md

 ```
 range       Gets exchange rates between two date ranges

-getrate     Gets the current rate or for the day specified
+rate     Gets the current rate or for the day specified

 view        Views exchange rates from either the cachefile or database using parameters
             passed.